mojnouran/mojnouran/README.md

 # Hi, I'm Mojtaba!
 ### [<a href="https://github.com/mojnouran">Electrical Engineer</a>], [<a href="https://www.linkedin.com/in/mojtaba-nourani/">Researcher in Control Theory and Deep Learning</a>]

 Electrical Engineer with expertise in Control Theory, Deep Learning, and Fuzzy Logic.
+Here you will find some basic NN and RL algorithms as well as some basic paradigms of control theory that might prove useful in your projects

 ---